Access this content:

 Risk & Catalysts

 Asset quality pressure has been rising from domestic real estate project financing at non-bank subsidiaries, with credit costs rising from very low levels.
-Management expects FY25 credit costs to normalize to the mid-30 bp from 47 bp in FY24, though we remain cautious about this outlook.
+Management has revised its FY25 credit costs outlook up from around 40 bp to the mid-to-high 40 bp range.

-Loan growth is expected to slow down this year due to both weaker demand and the need to defend its 13% CET 1 ratio target.
+Loan growth has been soft this year due to both weaker demand and the need to defend its 13% CET 1 ratio target; it will also face tighter regulation on mortgage lending like its peers.

 Profit growth may encounter challenges if there is volatility in the KRW, which could lead to significant FX losses, or if the high-rate environment in the US persists, causing further overseas CRE valuation losses.